5 Community Engagement Strategies for Nonprofits

 Number 1

-While this idea may not sound instantly practical or helpful, it’s actually both.
+While offering a course or clinic may not sound instantly practical or helpful, it’s actually both.
 Not only are you engaging potential new supporters, but you’re also providing existing donors with another way to support your mission.
 Foundation List’s article Nonprofit Marketing Tactics That Revolutionarily Grow Organizational Awareness illustrates the point with a great example:

 “Smaller nonprofits have also had success adding new service lines or fee-for-service models to increase their budget and impact…The Wildflower Center: The Lady Bird Johnson Wildflower Center is a nonprofit organization based in Austin, Texas, that aims to conserve native plants and their landscapes.
 In addition to its conservation efforts, the Wildflower Center also offers a variety of educational programs, including workshops, classes, and camps.
 These programs are fee-based and generate income for the organization.
 The Wildflower Center has been able to expand its offerings and engage more people in its mission through the additional revenue generated by its educational programs.”